Thedongraphix/Ongrid-Protocol/README.md

 **OnGrid Protocol** is building the bridge between the physical energy grid and the blockchain economy.

 > 💡 *Let’s power a cleaner future — together, on-chain.*

----

-Would you like me to include a **diagram (architecture or data flow)** section next — something you can embed as a visual in the README (either as Markdown or SVG)?
-It would make the repo more engaging and easier for contributors to grasp the system design.